commonhaus/foundation/GOVERNANCE.md

 ---
 status: draft
 ---
-# Commonhaus Project Governance
+# The Commonhaus Foundation Project Governance

-The Commonhaus aims to a place where things get done.
+The Commonhaus Foundation aims to a place where things get done.
 But we're all humans, and humans can be messy.

-This document defines how The Commonhaus and members of the Commonhaus Council will work together to keep moving the foundation and its member projects forward.
+This document defines how The Commonhaus Foundation and members of the Commonhaus Council will work together to keep moving the foundation and its member projects forward.

 [coc-reports]: conduct/handling-coc-reports.md#handling-reports-and-escalation